kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Application Startup Is Development Time Too
+## Application Startup Is Development Time Too { #application-startup-is-development }

 Developers often talk about build time and startup time as if they belong to separate domains.